Check-in here for video live streaming and up-to-date photos. View our Lodge Rebuild page for archived photos and more information on the project.

+If you would like to make a donation using a credit card, click this link: PayPal Lodge Donations.
 If you would like to mail in a donation for the Lodge, make checks out to, “Big Lake Youth Camp”, write “Lodge project” in the memo section and send to our business office: Big Lake Youth Camp, 19800 Oatfield Rd, Gladstone, OR 97027

 REGular Camps are the core of what we do.
 Imagine seven action packed days of fun and learning at our main camp on the shores of Big Lake.
 Days filled with excitement, challenge, reflection and loads of friends, both new and old.
 Campers experience the best of what Big Lake has done for over 50 years … creating fun and building kids.

 Our teen campers love to focus on their favorite activities.
 RAD camps give them that opportunity.
 RAD camps allow for campers to focus in on one chosen activity for the entire week.
 Whether they are at Big Lake or camping in a small group at a remote location, RAD camps give teens the chance to develop significant skills.